onbloc/adena-wallet/FIREFOX.md

   is bound only by the extension CSP (`connect-src 'self' https: http://127.0.0.1:26657`).
   Chrome does not apply the page CSP to content scripts, which is why the same flow kept working there.
+- **Web pages dismiss their own tab through `closeCurrentSurface()`.**
+  `window.close()` only works for surfaces a script opened (popup windows, the toolbar popup panel).
+Firefox refuses it for tabs even when the extension created the tab itself — it logs `Scripts may only close windows that were opened by a script.` and the tab stays open (Chrome does allow closing a tab with no session history), so the onboarding "Start" button, the locked-wallet guard on `register.html`, "Account Added!" and the wallet-export Done button silently did nothing.
+The helper (`common/utils/browser-utils.ts`) keeps `window.close()` and, if the document is still alive 100 ms later, removes its own tab via `chrome.tabs.getCurrent` + `chrome.tabs.remove` (guarded so it can only ever close this very page).

 ## Known limitations on Firefox